awesomephant/united-generations-website/events/coding-workshop.md

 ---
-title: Coding Workshop
+title: Drawing for Wellbeing n.01
 eyebrow: Workshop
-date: 2020-12-01T21:05:40.630Z
+date: 2020-12-22T21:05:40.630Z
-location: Wandsworth Council, London
+location: Katherine Low Settlement, Battersea
 featured_image:
-  image: /assets/uploads/2000x1125px6_web.jpg
+  image: /assets/uploads/kls_drawing
-  alt: alt here
+  alt: drawing of a pair of blue and green glasses
-introduction: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry’s standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries,
+introduction: KLS Drawing for Wellbeing is a series of creative workshops for everyone who wants to practice drawing in a safe and inclusive space.
+The workshops are aimed to introduce younger and older generations to the art of drawing and create an intergenerational community of KLS friends and artists.
 link:
   url: http://example.com
   text: Read more